uwmadisoncals/cals-main-plugins/ml-slider/readme.txt

 * Initial version

 == Upgrade Notice ==
-* 3.9.1 : Update to this version if you are a pro user experiencing formatting issues on the schedule slides tab.
+* 3.11.1 : Update now if the Gutenberg block loading animation is stuck.